Floods in India, Bangladesh leave millions homeless, 18 dead

 Both countries have asked their militaries for help as more flooding looms with rains expected to continue over the weekend.

+“How can we eat (in this condition)?” said Anjuman Ara Begum, standing in the water inside her kitchen.
+“We are living on muri (puffed rice) and chira (flattened rice) and other things given by people.
+What else can we do?
+We can’t cook.”

+Flights at Osmani International Airport in Sylhet were suspended for three days as floodwaters almost reached the runway, according to Hafiz Ahmed, the airport manager.
+The Sylhet Sunamganj highway also was flooded but motorbikes were moving along.

-The Brahmaputra, one of Asia’s largest rivers, breached its mud embankments, inundating 3,000 villages and croplands in 28 of Assam’s 33 districts.
+The Brahmaputra, one of Asia’s largest rivers, breached its mud embankments, inundating 3,000 villages and croplands in 28 of Assam’s 33 districts across the border in India.

 “We expect moderate to heavy rainfall in several parts of Assam till Sunday.
 The volume of rainfall has been unprecedented,” said Sanjay O’Neil, an official at the meteorological station in Gauhati, Assam’s capital.